Anisotropy effects on heavy quark dynamics in Gribov modified gluon plasma: FORMALISM: HEAVY QUARK DRAG AND DIFFUSION IN HOT QCD MEDIUM

 and,

-Here, $\gamma_{\mathrm{HQ}}$ denotes the $\mathrm{HQ}$ statistical factor and $\mathfrak{f}_k$ denotes the near-equilibrium distribution function.
-Also, the delta function dictates the energy conservation for the two-body scattering process.
+Here, $g_{\mathrm{HQ}}$ denotes the $\mathrm{HQ}$ statistical factor and $\mathfrak{f}_k$ denotes the near-equilibrium distribution function.
+Additionally, the delta function ensures energy conservation in the two-body scattering process.
 The scattering amplitude $\left|\mathcal{M}_{2 \rightarrow 2}\right|^2$ result is presented in the appendix~\ref{appendix_A}.
 The term $\left(1+a_k\mathfrak{f}_k\left({E_{q^{\prime}}}\right)\right)$ represents the Fermi suppression and Bose enhancement regarding the final state particles' phase space.
 From the Eqs.~\eqref{drag_definition} and \eqref{diffusion_definition}, it can be seen that the drag coefficient corresponds to the thermal average of the momentum transfer $\left(\bm{p}-\bm{p}^{\prime}\right)$ as an artifact of medium interactions.
-On the other hand, diffusion coefficients are defined as the average square of the momentum transfer.
+On the other hand, diffusion coefficients are defined as the average squared momentum transfer per unit time.
 Since in the isotropic medium, drag and diffusion tensor depend on the $\mathrm{HQ}$ momentum only, thus, after using tensorial properties, one obtains the drag coefficient $\mathcal{A}$ as

 While transverse $\mathcal{B}_{0}$ and longitudinal $\mathcal{B}_{1}$ diffusion coefficient becomes